openfans-community-offical/Debian-Pi-Aarch64/README.md

 The **"Old Readme"** was viewed **[here](./README_ORGI.md).** ( - Just A Chinese Edition)

-**First, Please read this document carefully before your questions, may be your answers has included in this document (We'll refuse to reply any answered questions).**
+**First, Please read this document carefully before your questions, maybe your answers have included in this document (We'll refuse to reply any answered questions).**

-**Attention please!
+**Attention, please!
 Besides this document, any other documents in this Git repository are no longer supported (Except linked file form this document), just for a developer's archive.**

 ## Attention!